There is growing concern amongst our community around the spread of the Coronavirus (COVID-19). Awareness is the key to remaining safe.

 If you develop a fever, cough, sore throat or shortness of breath (other early symptoms to watch for are chills, body aches, headache and runny nose, muscle pain or diarrhoea) within 14 days of exposure, you should:

 - Seek medical attention as soon as possible, preferably at the local Emergency Department – ideally you should phone ahead to speak to the doctor in the emergency department so that appropriate arrangements can be made to protect others.

-Guidelines for those who were in close contact with a person who tested positive for the novel coronavirus
+Guidelines for those who were in close contact with a person who tested positive for Coronavirus (COVID-19)

 It is important that you remain at home until 14 days after you were last in close contact with a person who tested positive for the novel coronavirus when that person was infectious (even if you remain healthy during this time).

-A close contact is someone who has been face-to-face for at least 15 minutes, or in the same closed space for at least 2 hours, with someone who has tested positive for the novel coronavirus when that person was infectious.
+A close contact is someone who has been face-to-face for at least 15 minutes, or in the same closed space for at least 2 hours, with someone who has tested positive for Coronavirus (COVID-19) when that person was infectious.